ward/run/_drafts/2016-11-26-natuurloopcriterium-lier.md

 of weakness from my hip, I gave up on workouts.
 The real fast parts (speed and strides) I pretty much avoided altogether.
 My distance remained mostly what I had planned out.
 I broke my weekly distance record twice in a row right before the first tune up race.
+First to 72.5 km, then to 72.7 km.

 This [first tune up race][canalrun] was the fifth week before race week.
 It went well, I ran 4 km in 14:21.
 However, I think I might have done it slightly